 If you are a small business, the Cash Accounting Scheme is designed to make accounting for and paying VAT easier.
-If your taxable turnover is under £660,000 a year (or €635,000 in the Republic of Ireland), you can arrange to account for VAT on the basis of cash received and paid, rather than the invoice date or time of supply.
+If your taxable turnover is between £350,000 and £600,000 a year, or €1,000,000 in the Republic of Ireland, you can arrange to account for VAT on the basis of cash received and paid, rather than the invoice date or time of supply.